-When it comes to self-publishing, we believe you can have your cake and eat it too.
+When it comes to self-publishing a book, we believe you can have your cake and eat it too.
 In fact, we use a combination of Amazon KDP and IngramSpark to make sure you maximize the pros of each platform and avoid the cons.

 In order to understand our self-publishing formula, you first need to familiarize yourself with the unique elements of the different platforms we use: